The British Museum

 Asclepius and his sanctuary at Epidaurus in southern Greece.

-Epidaurus is a large archaeological site located just southeast
+Epidaurus is a large archaeological site located in the northeastern

 in honor of the healing god Asclepius.